web-platform-tests/wpt/docs/writing-tests/reftest-tutorial.md

 expect the test to fail instead.

 There are a few problems to look out for in addition to passing/failing status.
-The report will describe fewer tests than we expect if the isn't run at all.
+The report will describe fewer tests than we expect if the test isn't run at all.
 That's usually a sign of a formatting mistake, so you'll want to make sure you've used the right file names and metadata.
 Separately, the web browser might crash.
 That's often a sign of a browser bug, so you should consider reporting it to the browser's maintainers!